Three-Dimensional Position-Measuring Instrument using Two Manipulators

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: In Japan, the number of sewer culverts with a service life of 50 years has increased, and aging facilities have become apparent.
-In recent years, therefore, robots have come to be used for pipe inspections.
-Therefore, the robot must grasp the situation and perform actions to prevent tipping over in the pipe.
-Therefore, we have decided to explore a software approach to prevent tipping using driving control and aim to realize highly accurate selfposition estimation, which is necessary for this approach.
-Although we have established a basic localization method based on our previous research, there is a small estimation error due to the influence of tire shape.
-Therefore, we propose a highly accurate localization method using a neural network to compensate for this estimation error.
+Abstract: In Japan, the number of sewer culverts with a service life of 50 years has increased, and ageing facilities have become apparent.
+In recent years, therefore, robots have been used for pipe inspections.
+Thus, the robot must grasp the situation and perform actions to prevent tipping over in the pipe.
+Consequently, we have decided to explore a software approach to prevent tipping using driving control, aiming to achieve highly accurate self-position estimation, which is necessary for this approach to be practical.
+Although we have established a basic localisation method based on our previous research, a small estimation error remains due to the influence of tire shape.
+Therefore, we propose a highly accurate localisation method that utilises a neural network to compensate for this estimation error.
 However, a large amount of teacher data was required to achieve this.
-For this reason, this research develops a three-dimensional position-measuring instrument that can quickly perform a large amount of measurements with high accuracy using two commercially available manipulators.
-This paper states the three-dimensional position-measuring machine that can quickly perform highprecision and high-volume measurements using two commercially available manipulators.
-The paper shows how to connect two manipulators using a ball joint and proposes a highly accurate measurement theory using an IMU.
-Furthermore, we confirm that the accuracy of the contact-type three-dimensional positionmeasuring is within 1 mm on average for translation error, within 1 deg on average for angular error, within 1 mm for the standard deviation of translation error, and 1 deg for the standard deviation of angular error except for 0γp3, even in the initial state without calibration.
-This result shows that the method can be used in a neural network to correct estimation errors
+For this reason, this research develops a three-dimensional position-measuring instrument that can quickly perform many measurements with high accuracy using two commercially available manipulators.
+This paper presents a three-dimensional position-measuring machine that can quickly perform high-precision and highvolume measurements using two commercially available manipulators.
+The paper demonstrates how to connect two manipulators utilising a ball joint and proposes a highly accurate measurement theory utilising an IMU.
+Furthermore, we confirm that the accuracy of the contact-type three-dimensional positionmeasuring is within 1 mm on average for translation error, within 1 deg on average for angular error, within 1 mm for the standard deviation of translation error, and 1 deg for the standard deviation of angular error except for 0 γp3, even in the initial state without calibration.
+This result shows that the method can be used in a neural network to correct estimation errors.

 Keywords: Measuring Instrument, Manipulator, Contact Type, Exploration Robot, Water Pipe.